 - An aspect of migration challenges and policy responses at the national or regional level in Europe, or comparing Europe and the Asia Pacific

-The scholarship will foster the development of a new Australasian-based EU junior scholar.
+The scholarship supports the development of a new Australasian-based EU junior scholar.
 The PhD student’s research will deepen knowledge and awareness of the EU in Australasia and the Asia-Pacific, extend the network of scholars working on the EU in the region, and, through the PhD candidate’s engagement in the national and international seminars and conferences, and guest lectures, disseminate new research findings about the EU to policy and scholarly communities.

-- Presentation of research findings at an international conference (Y2 or Y3)
+- Presentation of research findings at an international conference

-- Submission of at least 1 article to a peer-reviewed academic journal or policy review (where appropriate, co-authored with the supervising faculty) (Y2 or Y3)
+- Submission of at least 1 article to a peer-reviewed academic journal or policy review (where appropriate, co-authored with the supervising faculty)

-- Guest lecture in under- or postgraduate courses in order to disseminate findings of research in progress (Y1 or Y2)
+- Guest lecture in under- or postgraduate courses in order to disseminate findings of research in progress

 - Lecture materials – the PhD researcher will provide a set of online materials to accompany their guest lecture(s) (based on their research in progress) in an undergraduate or postgraduate course.